zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 - [Adding custom HTTP Auth headers to store user ID and PassTicket](#adding-custom-http-auth-headers-to-store-user-id-and-passticket)
 ## Overview of how PassTickets are used

-API clients can use various supported methods such as a Zowe JWT token or client certificate to access an API service even if the API service itself does not support the JWT token or client certificate.
+API clients can use various supported methods such as a Zowe JWT token or a client certificate to access an API service even if the API service itself does not support the JWT token or a client certificate.

 When an API client provides a valid authentication method to API ML, the API Gateway generates a valid PassTicket for any API service that supports PassTickets.
 A PassTicket is a one-time only password that is generated for a specific user ID.
 The API Gateway uses the PassTicket to access that API service.